Not Every App is an Enterprise App

 Organization

 Large enterprises roll out applications across different departments and geographies.
-This requires engagement of many users.
-Often we discover that additional activities are required to bring the organization to the right maturity level.
+This requires the engagement of many users.
+Often, we discover that additional activities are required to bring the organization to the right maturity level.
 Unlike in small companies that operate in a “Let’s just do it” mode, implementation is more than just putting the app live.
 The program management and change management components are as important as the technical aspects.
 Binocs example:

 • In parallel with the technical app delivery, we deliver roll-out playbooks, change methodology, project management, and training and coaching.